Best Mariana Tek alternative for boutique studios

 Short answer

-Single-location reformer studios with one to five instructors typically pay $300-$500/month on Mariana Tek for multi-location architecture they don't actually use.
-Junocal Studio at $99/month ships the same core scheduling primitives — pick-a-spot, four-mode cancellation policies, broadcast-claim waitlist, term-based courses, apparatus history — at one-third the price, with month-to-month contracts and Stripe Connect Standard direct.
+Single-location reformer studios with one to five instructors typically pay $179–285/location on Mariana Tek (about $260–360 all-in once the add-on modules are included) for multi-location architecture they don't actually use.
+Junocal Studio at $29/month ships the same core scheduling features — pick-a-spot, four-mode cancellation policies, first-to-claim waitlist, term-based courses, apparatus history — at a fraction of the price, with month-to-month contracts and Stripe Connect Standard direct.
 The migration is unusually clean because the data models match exactly.
-For two-to-five-location chains, Junocal Growth at $199/month covers multi-location storefront, location-aware memberships, and cross-location reporting at roughly $40/location — versus $179-285/location on Mariana Tek.
-For franchise operations scaling beyond five locations with central-HQ enterprise reporting, Mariana Tek's per-location architecture is sized for that shape.
+For two-to-ten-location chains, Junocal Growth at $69/month covers multi-location storefront, location-aware memberships, and cross-location reporting at roughly $7/location — versus $179–285/location on Mariana Tek.
+For franchise operations scaling beyond ten locations with central-HQ enterprise reporting, Mariana Tek's per-location architecture is sized for that shape.

 If you've been on Mariana Tek for a few years running a single-location reformer studio, the renewal-letter conversation has probably included some version of "are we still getting our money's worth?"
 The answer for most single-location operators is no — Mariana Tek's premium price is primarily paying for multi-location architecture you don't use.
 This post is the honest case for switching to Junocal specifically, written by the person building it.